 Huli-ed Lately?
 Here’s the fix

-In my first seven years paddling an OC-1, I had no idea how to stop myself from flipping over (or “huli” in Hawaiian) aside from leaning left.
+In my first seven years paddling an OC-1, I had no idea how to stop myself from capsizing (“huli” in Hawaiian) aside from leaning left.
 I had never heard of a brace stroke or flying the ama.
 I didn’t know what it was or why I needed it.

 I would paddle, leaning slightly left all the time, and then lean even more left in rough water, practically hugging my ama at times.